Jordan3900/Databases-Advanced---Entity-Framework-Core/README.md

                                                  About the course

-We will went through  detail at working with a modern ORM technology: Entity Framework (EF), which is a standard ORM standard in C # and .NET applications .
+I have worked with ORM technology: Entity Framework (EF), which is a standard ORM standard in C # and .NET applications .
 EF allows mapping between a relational base and object-oriented model using the "database first" and "code first" approaches and provides a powerful object-oriented API for querying the database and performing CRUD operations .
-We will demonstrate established practices in building a database layer on sophisticated systems using the " Repository " and " Unit of Work " templates .
+I will demonstrate established practices in building a database layer on sophisticated systems using the " Repository " and " Unit of Work " templates .

 During the course a practical team project will be developed that includes practical use of different DB servers ( SQL Server , MySQL ), data access platforms and technologies ( ADO.NET , Entity Framework, etc.) and import and export to various formats for data ( JSON , XML ).